trainart/linux3/3-5-Mailserver.md

 You should be able to login with user `tester@lt0x.am`

-You should see incoming messages but will not be able to send yet.
+You should see incoming messages, <br>
+**but will not be able to send yet**.

-We need to enable Auth for sending
+We need to enable authorization for sending
-(also ignore use of folders Sent, ... since this is just example installation)
+(also ignore use of folders Sent, ... since this is just example installation )

 ```bash
 sed -i 's/"useAuth": false/"useAuth": true/' /var/www/html/webmail/data/_data_/_default_/domains/lt0x.am.json
 ```